Arut0ria/DCNuisiblesWebSite/README.md

 - Serve as a version-controlled backup of the production site

 The repository is **not intended to be reused as a generic template**, as it contains the specific UI, branding, and content of the DC Nuisibles business.

+---

+## License

+All original code and assets are proprietary to DC Nuisibles and may only be viewed for reference.
+Third-party libraries used in this project are subject to their own licenses (MIT, etc.) as listed in NOTICE.md.